“What if you worked on building a relationship with your father?” my mentor prompted.

 She may as well have stood me in front of the Grand Canyon and casually asked me to cross to the other side.

-On that Summer Project, Jesus began to give me a new identity.
-“Chosen.
-Loved.
-Saved by Grace,” he called me.
-My Lifegroup leader helped me to see that forgiving my dad was the next step I needed to take.
+My life group leader helped me to see that forgiving my dad was the next step I needed to take.